|(a) Size Standards. A HUB shall graduate from being

-HUB procurement utilization goals when it has maintained gross receipts
+eligible for HUB certification when it has maintained gross receipts

-or total employment levels during four consecutive years which exceed
+or total employment levels during four consecutive years which, including

-(b) Firms that achieve the size standards
+(b) Graduation.
+Businesses that achieve the size standards

-identified in subsection (a) of this section will be assumed to have reached a competitive
+identified in subsection (a) of this section have reached a competitive

 status in overcoming the effects of discrimination.
 The comptroller

 shall review, as part of the certification or recertification process,

-the financial revenue or relevant data of firms to determine
+the financial revenue or relevant data of a business to determine

 whether the size standards identified in subsection (a) of this section

-may not be included in meeting state
+may not be included in meeting statewide or state agency HUB utilization

-HUB certification only after demonstrating that they meet the qualifications
+only after demonstrating that it meets the qualifications for HUB,